eteq/pymodelfit/docs/core.rst

 Core Module
 ===========

-.. automodule: pymodelfit.core
+.. module:: pymodelfit.core

+This module holds the base level classes for the data fitting/modeling framework used in astropysics.
+This is seperated from the implementations of specific models, which can be found in the :mod:`~pymodelfit.builtins` module.

 Class Inheritance Diagram
 -------------------------

-:mod:`core` includes a number of classes that are primarily inteded to be subclassed by particular models.
+:mod:`pymodelfit.core` includes a number of classes that are primarily inteded to be subclassed by particular models.
 The relationship between these classes is shown in the below diagram.